psmak3/OGspew/_posts/sports/2015-05-13-sports-sweetemtions.md

 Why care about anything for that matter.
 I mean not only are there 7+ billion people in the world, there are about 46 billion light years between the edges of the observable universe, why care about anything?

-The point is not to be a nihilist and throw away all emotion, it is that all emotional ties can be minimalized and looked at as silly through a logical lens.
+The point is not to be a nihilist and throw away all emotion, it is that all emotional ties can be minimized and looked at as silly through a logical lens.
 All that I am asking is please do not belittle others when they care about things that are different than the things you care about.
 The things we care about makes us human, but more importantly it is these things that makes us interesting.